 # General phone number (8 digits) 99-XX-XX-XX # where X is a digit between 0 and 9.
 11-XX-XX-XX # where X is a digit between 0 and 9.

-We suddenly have less possibilities to generate phone numbers.
-Once we don't have enough room to generate new phone numbers what can we do ?
+We suddenly have fewer possibilities to generate phone numbers.
+Once we don't have enough room to generate new phone numbers what can we do?
 We increase the number of digits.
 But we have to be smart about how we increase that.
-Some well known solutions consists in adding digits:
+Some well-known solutions consist in adding digits: